 \section{Preliminaries}

 In this section we present some preliminary material on Lie superalgebras.
 We also give brief definitions for the complexity, $z$-complexity, support and associated varieties.
-Then we shift our focus to the Lie superalgebra $\osp(k|2)$ and we provide a set of technical tools that will be used to compute the complexity.
+Then we shift our focus to the Lie superalgebra $\osp(k|2)$ and we provide a set of technical tools that will be used in our computations.